 In recent years, theorists such as Geoffrey Batchen (2020) and Hito Steyerl (2012) have emphasized how contemporary post-photographic practices-ranging from installation to networked imagery-transform photography into an expanded, performative field.
-Photosculpture aligns with these developments by transforming the photographic image into a site of affective encounter rather than representation.
+In dialogue with these developments, photosculpture articulates its own critical mode of engagement, transforming the photographic image into a site of affective encounter rather than representation.
 Its hybrid form displaces viewers from the position of passive spectatorship and invites embodied negotiation with memory's instability.